MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-ind-GST-troubleshooting-tax-not-calculated.md

    [![Parameters button](./media/tax-not-calculated-Picture6.png)](./media/tax-not-calculated-Picture6.png)

 4. In the dialog box, set up the validation parameter, **Empty tax component** and **Zero tax**, and then select **OK** to complete setup.

-   None: no validation
+      - **None**: No validation

-   Warning: Prompt a warning message, but won't block the posting operation.
+      - **Warning**: Prompt a warning message, but the operaitons isn't blocked.

-   Error: Prompt a error message and block the posting operation.
+      - **Error**: Prompt a error message and block the posting operation.

    [![Validation field group](./media/tax-not-calculated-Picture7.png)](./media/tax-not-calculated-Picture7.png)

-5. Then when you posting transaction without GST calculated, the corresponding error/warning     message will be prompted.
+   If someone tries to post a transaction without GST calculated, one of the following corresponding error messages will occur.

-   - No tax lines: "No tax document lines are found in tax document.
+   - **No tax lines**: "No tax document lines are found in tax document.
 If it is not expected, please contact your system administrator, check the tax configuration, and try again."
-   - No tax component lines: "No tax component is applicable for line %1, please contact your system administrator, check the tax setup, and try again. "
+   - **No tax component lines**: "No tax component is applicable for line %1, please contact your system administrator, check the tax setup, and try again. "
-   - Tax amount is zero: "The tax amount is 0 for line %1, please contact your system administrator, check the tax setup, and try again."
+   - **Tax amount is zero**: "The tax amount is 0 for line %1, please contact your system administrator, check the tax setup, and try again."

 > [!NOTE]
 > Enabling the validation may also block some normal scenarios such as exempt or zero-rate scenarios.
 You must decide how to perform the validation setup based on your business.